How many people in the UK have herpes?

 1 in 3, who will experience evident symptoms, will likely seek medical attention and receive a diagnosis.
 While the others, who have mild symptoms or no symptoms at all, are unlikely to seek medical attention right away and may go undiagnosed.

-It is important to be regularly screened for sexually transmitted disease.
-It is often recommended that sexually active adults should be screened annually for diseases such as chlamydia, gonorrhoea, syphilis and HIV.
+It is important to be regularly screened for sexually transmitted infections.
+It is often recommended that sexually active adults should be screened annually for infections such as chlamydia, gonorrhoea, syphilis and HIV.

-Herpes can be diagnosed following an STI Blood test, which you can get at sexual health or GUM clinics.
-You can also buy STI testing kits online which can be delivered discreetly to your door – you simply provide a blood sample, post it to a laboratory and receive your test results via email or text.
+Herpes can be diagnosed following an STI blood test, which you can get at sexual health or GUM clinics.
+You can also buy STI testing kits directly from us online which can be delivered discreetly to your door – you simply provide a small blood sample taken from a finger prick, post it to a laboratory, and receive your test results via email or text.

 What are the symptoms of herpes?